JonathanWilbur/mueller-report/volume1.md

-IRA Facebook groups active during the 2016 campaign covered a range of political issues and included purported conservative groups (with names such as "Being patriotic ," "Stop All immigrants," "secured borders," and "Tea Party News"), purported Black social justice groups ("Black matters ," "Blacktivist, " and "Don't Shoot Us"), LGBTQ groups ("LGBT United"), and religious groups ("United Muslims of America").
+IRA Facebook groups active during the 2016 campaign covered a range of political issues and included purported conservative groups (with names such as "Being patriotic ," "Stop All immigrants," "secured borders," and "Tea Party News"), purported Black social justice groups ("Black matters ," "Blacktivist," and "Don't Shoot Us"), LGBTQ groups ("LGBT United"), and religious groups ("United Muslims of America").